arunpandian7/Sentiment-Analysis/README.md

 # Sentiment-Analysis
-Sentiment Analysis is a tool to monitor people or consumer sentiment over any idea or
+Sentiment Analysis is a tool to monitor people or consumer sentiment over any
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTI0Mzk0OTUxMV19
+eyJoaXN0b3J5IjpbLTE5MDEzNzMyNjcsLTI0Mzk0OTUxMV19
 -->